3.4 Million Homeowners Skip Payments. But Many Are Scared, Say Congress Needs To Act

 The way the major banks are handling the issue appears to be a work in progress.
 For example, several weeks ago, Bank of America told NPR that homeowners could choose to have the payments added to the end of the loan.
 The bank now has a more complicated answer depending on what type of loan a customer has.
 But a Bank of America spokesman also tells NPR that the company won't require a balloon payment for anyone who can't afford it because they've been hurt financially during the pandemic.

 Derek Reich, who lives in Washoe Valley, Nev., has lost all his income as a freelance video cameraman.
 He says his mortgage company, Mr. Cooper, first told him he had to make a big balloon payment.
-Then he was told it might be possible to modify the loan to move the missed payments to the back, but that doesn't get decided until you start paying your mortgage again.
+Then he was told it might be possible to modify the loan to move the missed payments to the back, but that wouldn't get decided until he started paying his mortgage again.

 Reich says the call representative also told him, "If you didn't make a big lump sum and you didn't qualify for modification, you're going into foreclosure."